 Road Safety Scotland has responsibility for road safety education and publicity, working with many partners across Scotland to ensure that road safety is seen as a lifelong skill.

-It draws its membership from across the road safety community in Scotland, and organises an annual Forum for all members to come together.
+It draws its membership from across the road safety community in Scotland, and organises an annual Seminar for all members to come together.

 The Road Safety Scotland annual seminar provides details of the latest research and innovative road safety programmes.